Ecommerce Returns Automation

 You can also decide whether additional fields, such as open-ended return comments or images, are required or optional, based on the return reason.

 Next, the return type or return reason can dictate the shipping type for each return.
-For example, you could choose to provide free shipping on exchanges, but not on refunds.
+For example, you could choose to provide free shipping on exchanges but not refunds.

-Once the return is authorized, either manually or automatically, the shipping label is issued and the shopper is able to send back the return.
+Once the return is authorized – either manually or automatically – the shipping label is issued, and the shopper can send back the return.

-Once the shopper sends her return back, you can automatically keep her updated on its status.
+Once the shopper sends their return back, you can automatically keep them updated on its status.

-The “acquired" status indicates that the return has been received by your warehouse team or 3PL, and should be processed shortly, whereas “completed" expresses that the return has been fully processed and the refund, exchange, or store credit has been issued.
+The acquired status indicates that your warehouse team or 3PL has received the return and should be processed shortly.
+“Completed” expresses that they’ve fully processed the return and have issued the refund, exchange, or store credit.

-At the same time, your warehouse team or 3PL is easily able to see the statuses of returns.
-Your teams have visibility into statuses such as “in-transit” and “delivered,” giving them ample notice of what’s headed their direction.
+At the same time, your warehouse team or 3PL can clearly see the statuses of returns.
+Your teams have visibility into designations like “in-transit” and “delivered,” giving them ample notice of what’s headed in their direction.

-Additionally, you can choose to have returns automatically received in the ReturnLogic platform once they are delivered.
-This triggers the “acquired” step, and helps streamline the returns process.
+Additionally, you can choose to have returns automatically received in the ReturnLogic platform once they’re delivered.
+Doing this triggers the “acquired” step and helps streamline the return process.

 More efficient operations begin with better visibility.

-With a basic barcode scanner, your receiving team can quickly read and collect the information of a return.
+Your receiving team can quickly read and collect the information of a return with a basic barcode scanner.

-In this process, they have the ability to mark the disposition of the returned products.
-This may indicate whether the products are ready for resale, dirty, or damaged.
+In this process, they can mark the disposition of the returned products to indicate whether the products are ready for resale, dirty, or damaged.

-This eliminates the need to use massive spreadsheets to keep record of returns, and keeps different teams on the same page.
+It also eliminates the need to use massive spreadsheets to keep a record of returns and keeps different teams on the same page.

-When a return is fully processed, the “completed” email mentioned above is sent to the shopper.
-This lets them know that their return is completed, and that they will shortly receive their refund, exchange, or store credit.
+When a return is fully processed, the “completed” email mentioned above goes to the shopper.
+The email lets them know the company has completed their return and will issue their refund, exchange, or store credit shortly.

-You can also choose to have these emails sent separately, if you would like more time to inspect the return, or more personal communication with the shopper.
+You can also choose to send these emails separately if you would like more time to inspect the return or more personal communication with the shopper.

 Finally, ReturnLogic provides the ability to restock returned products directly into your Shopify inventory, assuming the products are eligible to be resold.

-This allows you to avoid inventory headaches, and get the returned items back into action as soon as possible.
+This feature allows you to avoid inventory headaches and get the returned items back into action as soon as possible.

-In addition, doing so will update the inventory count in your inventory management software, if it is integrated with Shopify.
+In addition, doing so will update the inventory count in your inventory management software if it’s integrated with Shopify.

-The typical returns workflow is full of manual steps and repetitive tasks.
-But that’s not the fault of anyone - returns management is an immensely complex challenge.
+The typical return workflow is full of manual steps and repetitive tasks.
+But that’s not anyone’s fault – return management is an immensely complex challenge.

-Automation allows retailers to dramatically expedite the most laborious steps in their returns process.
+Automation allows retailers to expedite the most laborious steps in their return process.

-Operational efficiency is one of the most integral, but complex components of returns management solutions.
+Operational efficiency is one of the most integral yet complex components of return management solutions.

-ReturnLogic constructs intelligently crafted automation that improves operational efficiency, while allowing retailers to maintain involvement and control where they want it.
+ReturnLogic constructs intelligently crafted automation that improves operational efficiency while allowing retailers to maintain their involvement in the process.